Aerial view of a metal train bridge spanning over a river, surrounded by dense green trees.

 What begins as a trail becomes a driver of transformation across the Valley.

-The addition of a rail tral to our first-rate local amenities will attract companies that seek to locate in a place that offers a high quality of life to the folks they employ.
+The addition of a rail trail to our first-rate local amenities will attract companies that seek to locate in a place that offers a high quality of life to the folks they employ.
 This means the potential for new job opportunities across many sectors.
 And, visitors to the trail will provide economic opportunities for entrepreneurship and for communities to enjoy thriving local business in the town.

 8 Public Parks